-In contrast, market analytics looks at the characteristics of the aggregated market and provides the supply (competitor strength) and demand (consumer spend) foundation for capital expenditure decisions including site evaluation and selection.
+In contrast, market analytics or location intelligence looks at the characteristics of the aggregated market and provides the supply (competitor strength) and demand (consumer spend) foundation for capital expenditure decisions including site evaluation and selection.
 Since market analytics relies on an accurate S&D measurement, it requires an accurate geographic trade area definition.
 Something not required by customer analytics.
 Even marketing campaigns only require a general estimate of consumer geography.

 The first problem is that simple trade area definitions can't explain and quantify the complex nature of consumer purchase behavior where mobility means that consumer purchases are typically made across a wide variety of trade areas.
 Technically this means that demand rarely equals supply within a trade area, and the subsequent disequilibrium (S≠D) creates a major accuracy problem.
 Figure 1 shows the overlapping radii trade areas that are necessary to account for consumer purchase behavior.
 This creates analytical chaos making it virtually impossible to accurately calculate useful and comparable trade area metrics using conventional trade area definitions.
 Exceed uses a system of multiple trade area layers to solve the mobile consumer problem and calculate accurate S&D metrics.
 This allows us to compare and rank the market potential of individual trade areas.